 Before we begin to look at the phrase in detail, let us first look to God so that we set our understanding on the firm foundation of Who and What God is, for the phrase is found in the Holy Bible, which is the very Word of God, a Word, which God hold higher than His own name (Psalm 138:2).

-God is Love: God demonstrated this for all time as He agreed to sacrifice His one and only begotten Son on a cross at Calvary for us, that we may be forgiven and attain everlasting life.
-This “burning coals” phrase must exemplify love.
+God is Love: God demonstrated this for all time, as He agreed to sacrifice His one and only begotten Son on a cross at Calvary, for us, so that we may be forgiven and attain everlasting life.
+This “burning coals” phrase, must exemplify love.

 God is Truth and Light: We read in Revelation 21:23 of Heaven, that “the city had no need of the sun, nor of the moon, that they might shine in it, for the glory of God illuminated it, and its lamp is the Lamb.”

 Why are truth and light linked?
 In John 3:21 we have an explanation as Jesus says: